useradchen/Humanoid-Robot/README.md

 # Humanoid-Robot

-This project provides C++ code to control a humanoid robot's leg joints using Dynamixel actuators.
+(walking_with_joystick)This project provides C++ code to control a humanoid robot's leg joints using Dynamixel actuators.
 It supports walking, kicking, and balancing, and includes inverse kinematics and trajectory interpolation.

 ## 🔧 Hardware Compatibility